Evolutionary dynamics of glucose-deprived cancer cells: insights from experimentally-informed mathematical modelling: Further details of materials and methods

+is the weighted sum of squared residuals, whereby higher/lower variability in the observed data will result in lighter/heavier weights~\cite{spilker2001evaluation}.

+\paragraph{Likelihood-maximisation method.} From Bayes Theorem, the posterior distribution of $S_P$ given the data set $S_D$ -- i.e. the distribution $\mathcal{P}\left( S_P \,|\, S_D \right)$ -- is such that

-\paragraph{Likelihood-maximising method.} Due to little knowledge on the prior distribution of the parameters, we assume each of them to be uniformly distributed in a bounded domain, and seek $\hat{S}_P$ maximising the likelihood.
-In practice, we search for the minimum point of the function $-(2\pi\epsilon^2)^{M/2} \mathcal{L}(\hat{S}_P)$, ignoring the normalising factor for convenience as a perfect match with the data would occur at $-1$, in the domain assumed for the prior distributions, exploiting the in-built {\sc Matlab} function \texttt{bayesopt}, which is based on Bayesian Optimisation~\cite{martinez2014bayesopt}.
-Due to little knowledge on the parameter values, we take the assumed domain of the prior distributions of most nondimensional parameters to span several orders of magnitude (details below).
+where $\mathcal{P}(S_P)$ is the prior distribution of $S_P$, and $\mathcal{L}(S_P)$ is the likelihood of $S_P$~\cite{myung2003tutorial}.
+Due to little knowledge on the prior distribution of the parameters, we assume each of them to be uniformly distributed in a bounded domain, and seek $S_P$ maximising the likelihood.
+In practice, for numerical reasons~\cite{spilker2001evaluation}, we search for the minimum point of the weighted sum of squared residuals~\eqref{def:wssr}, which corresponds to the maximum of the log likelihood~\eqref{def:logld}, in the domain assumed for the prior distributions, exploiting the in-built {\sc Matlab} function \texttt{bayesopt}, which is based on Bayesian Optimisation~\cite{martinez2014bayesopt}.
+Due to little knowledge on the parameter values, we take the assumed domain of the prior distributions of most parameters to span several orders of magnitude (see details provided below).
 These ranges of values are then iteratively updated to ensure that we obtain a good agreement with the experimentally observed MCT1 expression distributions of MCF7-sh-WISP2 cells reported in Fig.2(A) of the Main Manuscript.